meneerfrikkie/LLMUnitTestEvaluation/README.md

 1. `testResults.txt`: File containing test results.
 2. `database.pdf`: PDF version of the project database.
 3. `database.csv`: CSV version of the project database.
+4. `database.xlsx`: Excel version of the project database.
-4. `report.pdf`: A copy of the Investigation Report.
+5. `report.pdf`: A copy of the Investigation Report.

 ---